laats/dpdq/readme.txt

 could be used.

-We now restrict connections to the web server to originate from the local machine by:
+We now restrict connections to the web server (assuming this server is listening to port 8082) to originate from the local machine by:

 ~~~~ {.bash}
 $ iptables -A INPUT -i lo -p tcp --dport 8082 -j ACCEPT